-CISA is very significant for healthcare organizations because they have no liability if they hand over PHI that goes to government organizations and eventually other healthcare organizations through sharing.
+Healthcare organizations have to get involved and spend resources to understand all of this.
 In other words, if a hospital or healthcare organization deems that it has been subject to a mere cyber security threat, it can hand over related data to other private organizations as well as governments without any penalties, if it does not remove individually identifying information such as PHI.
 Essentially, HIPAA policies and procedures can be violated with no liability to these healthcare organizations.